The DeanBeat: Activision Blizzard is losing the PR war

 That last phrase was a slip, because it suggested Activision Blizzard may have been bad in the past but now it’s good.
 But the biggest mistake Townsend made was to invalidate the complaints of her own employees, before completing any investigations, by saying the lawsuit was “egregious,” “truly meritless,” and “irresponsible.”
 She at least had the presence of mind not to call the lawsuit a “witch hunt,” which would have raised even more outrage.

-As I said, Townsend’s stance was a combative, which is good for a company trying to brush back an overzealous state agency.
+As I said, Townsend’s stance was combative, which is good for a company trying to brush back an overzealous state agency.
 But it was bad form to say that employees who have complained to that agency are part of a “meritless” lawsuit — before the company’s chief compliance officer has the opportunity to fully investigate the complaints.
 It did not help at all that, days later, Kotaku dug out some photos and texts about an alleged “Cosby suite” at a BlizzCon 2013 event that appeared to verify the “frat boy culture” among Blizzard’s leadership.

 Townsend’s statement and other stories about the case triggered a huge negative response on social media, according to an analysis by Spiketrap, which uses AI to analyze social media responses.